Evolution of Hawking mass under perturbative spacetime uniformly expanding flows: Background

 Let $\{ \nu_1, \nu_2 \}$ be a local orthonormal frame of the normal bundle $N\Sigma$, with $\nu_1$ chosen to be proportional to the mean curvature vector $\vec{H}$.
 The normal connection one-form $\alpha_H$ associated with $\vec{H}$ is defined by

 A spacelike two-surface $\Sigma$ is said to be time-flat if

 Geometrically, this condition implies that the mean curvature vector does not rotate within the normal bundle and that the normal evolution of the surface does not twist.
-This is the condition under which additional normal-bundle contributions to the evolution of the Hawking mass vanish, motivating its use in numerical investigations of monotonicity.
+This is the condition under which additional normal bundle contributions to the evolution of the Hawking mass vanish, motivating its use in numerical investigations of monotonicity.
+In the present work, we do not attempt to solve the full time-flat constraint system directly.
+We instead employ a scalar graph realization of the flow which reproduces the time-flat IMCF regime in the absence of spacetime perturbations.